zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/providing-files-to-the-container.md

 * Patch DXP
 * Run scripts

-All of the use cases can be triggered on container creation when the container finds files in specific folders within these key container folders:
+All of the use cases can be triggered on container creation when the container finds files in specific folders within key container folders.

+**Key Container Folders:**

 * `/mnt/liferay`
 * `/user/local/liferay/scripts`

 The [DXP Container Lifecycle and API](./dxp-container-lifecycle-and-api.md) specifies the scanned subfolders, the phases in which the container scans them, and the actions taken on their files.

-You can provide files to the container in several ways, including these:
+You can provide files to the container in several ways.

+**Ways to Provide Files:**

 * [Bind mounts](https://docs.docker.com/storage/bind-mounts/)
 * [Volumes](https://docs.docker.com/storage/volumes/)